webonise/Front-End/Detecting_IE11_javaScript.md

 ### Explanation:

-This MSStream object will detect both IE-10 and IE-11.
+This MSStream object will detect both IE-10 and IE-11 and return true.
 The MSStream object is a Document Object Model (DOM) type that represents a stream of unsized, sequential binary data.
 Use the MSStream object for data that is streaming over the network which hasn't completed downloaded yet, or as an analogous type to IInputSteam winrt objects.
 MSStream is backed by IInputStream.